 Since it is a project management methodology, it describes the roles and responsibilities of all members of the project management team.
 This includes higher levels such as the project board, as well as the project manager and team manager roles.

-It also covers a wide range of key project management themes – business case, organization, change, risk, planning, quality, and progress.
+It also covers a wide range of key project management practices – business case, organizing, risk, plans, quality, issues, and progress.
 Success on a PRINCE2 project is measured by how well it enables the project’s benefits to be realized by the customer organization.

 PRINCE2 also includes a full project management lifecycle which explains which role takes key decisions at crucial times during a project.